 Another thing is that the RT-AX88U worked well as an AiMesh router in my testing, but it wasn’t reliable as a node.
 I had to restart once in a while.
 At times, its Wi-Fi network wasn’t available for the mesh.

 I have no doubt Asus will soon release firmware updates to improve the router.
 That said, you should wait for a bit if you intend to get this router to use in an AiMesh setup.

 Also, until new software drivers are available, you might need to disable the router’s 802.11ax HE frame support for the router to work well with legacy clients.

 I expected the RT-AX88U to have better network storage performance when coupled with an external hard drive, and it did.

 Note that the router’s USB ports tend to default to USB 2.0, likely to reduce the impact on the router’s 2.4GHz Wi-Fi performance.
-To make sure you get the best network storage performance, you need to switch them to work in USB 3.0 mode manually.
+To make sure you get the best network storage performance, you need to manually switch them to work in USB 3.0 mode.
 You can do this via the Network Map section of the router’s web interface.

 By the way, in USB 2.0 mode, the router’s NAS performance was 35MB/s and 38MB/s for writing and reading, respectively.

 Supporting 4×4 Wi-Fi 6 yet without a multi-gig port, the Asus RT-AX88U is half of a router it can be in terms of performance.
 Specifically, even when 4×4 clients are available, there’s virtually no scenario in which you can enjoy its faster wireless speeds.

 But Gigabit is plenty fast, and for now, there are only 2×2 Wi-Fi 6 clients on the market.
 That plus the generous set of useful features, make the RT-AX88U it a sensible upgrade for those wanting a robust router that can for sure deliver Gigabit-class Internet in full.